What is trekking

 Trekking is not only about walking, but it is also a lot more about experiencing and learning more things.
-Along with that, it is also about reaching the new heights of achievement and boosting self-confidence.
-It makes you feel better about yourself and also looks at the world in a different perspective.
+Along with that, it is also about reaching new heights of achievement and boosting self-confidence.
+It makes you feel better about yourself and also looks at the world from a different perspective.

 Can I trek or is trekking for me?

 Yes, definitely it is for you.
 No matter where you live, how much age or experience you have, you can still go on a trek.
-The only thing to care of is whether or not your healthy and fit.
-If you are healthy and fit for travel, you can go on trek.
+The only thing to care about is whether or not your healthy and fit.
+If you are healthy and fit for travel, you can go on a trek.
 Furthermore, it is even cheaper than a lot of other adventures.
 So, your financial budget will also not limit you from enjoying trekking.

 Also, you don’t need a particular degree of fitness and there is no age barrier.
 However, in the areas over 3000 m altitude, extra care should be taken.
 So anyone, with a healthy body and the spirit for adventure to exploring the exotic, will enjoy the thrills of trekking in the hills of Nepal.
 Usually, for weary trekkers, we have a list of short, easy, and exotic treks, and for the experienced trekkers, we offer a longer trek with lots of excitement and adventure.

 We invite you all persons from the world families, students, honeymoon couples, friends, solo female travelers to enchanting trekking in Nepal.
 You can join us as an individual team member or with your group.
 We commit to arranging the best trekking that delights you in the Nepal Himalayas.
 Anyone who can work 4 to 6 hours in the ups and down hills to Nepal, pack your luggage and join us for an exhilarating and unforgettable journey.
 As we arrange all the needed things to trek in the Himalayas, Therefore, What you can do is to enjoy the beautiful scenery and magnificent view of the Nepal Himalayas.